Bottled Water and our Environment

-Before you go to purchase your next carton of bottled water, Here are some interesting facts I found at: https://www.coolaustralia.org/bottled-water-secondary/
+Before you go to purchase your next carton of bottled water, here are some interesting facts that can be found at: https://www.coolaustralia.org/bottled-water-secondary/

 - Bottled water has to be pumped out of the ground, packaged, transported and chilled before it gets to us.
-This creates over 60,000 tons of greenhouses gases a year in Australia alone
+This creates over 60,000 tons of greenhouse gases a year in Australia alone

 - It takes up to 3-7 litres of water and one litre of oil to produce one litre of bottled water.